Buying Home With No PMI With 80-10-10 Mortgage Loans

 - Private mortgage insurance is similar to FHA mortgage insurance premium

-- Home Buyers who has 10% down payment will still be required to pay private mortgage insurance since it is less than 20% down payment
+- Home Buyers who have 10% down payment will still be required to pay private mortgage insurance since it is less than 20% down payment

-- With entering into 80-10-10 Mortgage Loans, buyers will not have to pay private mortgage insurance due to the fact that first mortgage is at a 80% Loan to Value, LTV
+- With entering into 80-10-10 Mortgage Loans, buyers will not have to pay private mortgage insurance due to the fact that first mortgage is at an 80% Loan to Value, LTV

-- Mortgage Borrowers will need permission from first mortgage lender and in some cases this might not be allowed
+Mortgage Borrowers will need permission from the first mortgage lender and in some cases, this might not be allowed.

 Mortgage Loan Limits

 Government and Conventional Loans have loan limits.

 - If home buyers want to purchase a higher-priced home that exceeds the maximum loan limits in the county the property is located can use 80-10-10 Mortgage Loans instead of going with a Jumbo Mortgage

 - Jumbo Loans are more difficult to qualify than traditional government and conventional loans and have higher interest rates

 Qualifying For Second Mortgage

 Most Piggy Back Lenders Of 80-10-10 Mortgage Loans have their own mortgage guidelines.